A Survey on Transformer Compression

 \textbf{Relationship between different compression methods.} Different compression methods can be used together to obtain an extremely efficient architecture.
 A conventional sequence is to firstly define a new architecture with efficient operations.
-The redundant components (\eg, attention head, layers) are then removed to get a smaller model.
+Any redundant components (\eg, attention head, layers) are then removed to reduce the model size.
 For practical hardware implementation, quantizing weights or activations to lower bits is imperative.
 The choice of required bits depend on not only the tolerance of error, but also hardware design.
-As an illustration, Int8 computation is efficiently optimized on Nvidia A00, but it lacks support on the older Tesla P100.
-Distillation commonly serves as a training strategy, applicable during the fine-tuning phases of both pruning and quantization.
-For pursing extremely high compression rate, it is promising to explore how combining different compression strategies.
-Though has been well explored in conventional models like CNN~\cite{han2015deep,wang2020apq}, the transformer models have more complicated architectures and higher computational cost.
-It is challenging to find a proper combination strategy via joint search.
+As an illustration, Int8 computation is efficiently optimized on Nvidia A100 GPU, but it lacks support on the older Tesla P100 GPU.
+Distillation commonly serves as a training strategy that applies during the fine-tuning phases of both pruning and quantization.
+Combining different compression strategies is a promising direction to explore for achieving extremely high compression rates.
+Although detailed exploration has been conducted into conventional models like CNN~\cite{han2015deep,wang2020apq}, Transformer models have more complicated architectures and higher computational costs.
+Finding a suitable combination strategy via joint search is a challenging task.

 \textbf{Training-efficient compression strategy.} In contrast to compressing conventional models, there is a heightened emphasis on the computational cost of compression methods.